-The Compensation Committee operates pursuant to a written charter that is available to stockholders on our website at www.gladstoneinvestment.com.
-The Compensation Committee conducts periodic reviews of our investment advisory and management agreement with our Advisor (the "Advisory Agreement") and our administration agreement with our Administrator (the "Administration Agreement") to evaluate whether the fees paid to our Adviser and our Administrator under the agreements are in the best interests of us and our stockholders.
-The committee considers in such periodic reviews, among other things, whether the salaries and bonuses paid by our Administrator to certain of our executive officers employed thereby are consistent with our compensation philosophies, whether the performance of our Adviser and our Administrator are reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory and Administration Agreements are being satisfactorily performed.
-The Compensation Committee also reviews with management our Compensation Discussion and Analysis and to consider whether to recommend that it be included in proxy statements and other filings.
-During the last fiscal year, the Compensation Committee was comprised of Messrs.
-Outland (Chairperson), Adelgren and Mead.
-Mr. Parker and Ms. English continue to serve as alternate members of the Compensation Committee was the Compensation Committee.
-Alternate members of the Compensation Committee serve and participate in meetings of the Compensation Committee only in the event of an absence of a regular member of the Compensation Committee.
+The Compensation Committee operates pursuant to a written charter that is available to stockholders on our website atwww.gladstoneinvestment.com.
+The Compensation Committee conducts periodic reviews of our investment advisory and management agreement with our Adviser (the "Advisory Agreement") and our administration agreement with our Administrator (the "Administration Agreement") to evaluate whether the fees paid to our Adviser and our Administrator under the agreements are in the best interests of us and our stockholders.
+The committee considers in such periodic reviews, among other things, whether the performance of our Adviser and our Administrator are reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory and Administration Agreements are being satisfactorily performed.
+The Compensation Committee also reviews with management our Compensation Discussion and Analysis to consider whether to recommend that it be included in proxy statements and other filings.
+During the last fiscal year, the Compensation Committee was composed of Messrs.
+Outland (Chairperson), Adelgren and Earhart, until Mr. Earhart's death in February 2014, after which the committee was composed of Messrs.
+Outland and Adelgren.
+Messrs.
+Parker and Reilly and Ms. English currently serve as alternate members of the Compensation Committee serve and participate in meetings of the Compensation Committee only in the event of an absence of a regular member of the Compensation Committee.
 The Compensation Committee met four times during the last fiscal year.